shwauby/kmshaub.com/var/www/html/wp-content/plugins/visual-portfolio/readme.md

 * added PHP filters to extend items: `vpf_each_item_tag_name` and `vpf_each_item_tag_attrs` <https://visualportfolio.co/documentation/developers/wordpress-filters/>
 * changed preloader animation (SVG logo with spinner)
 * changed item icon when click action is not popup gallery (display image icon instead of zoom)
-* changed image and layout settings dropdowns to modals
+* changed photo gallery and layout settings dropdowns to modals
 * fixed conflict of lazy loading and Imagify WebP feature
 * fixed Tiles layout resize position bug
 * fixed WordPress images popup when used lazy loading from Autoptimize